easydigitaldownloads/edd-user-history/README.md

 If you find an issue, let us know [here](https://github.com/easydigitaldownloads/edd-user-history/issues?state=open)!

 ## Support ##
-This is a developer's portal for Amazon S3 and should _not_ be used for support.
+This is a developer's portal for User History and should _not_ be used for support.
 Please visit the [support page](https://easydigitaldownloads.com/support).

 ## Contributions ##
-Anyone is welcome to contribute to Free Downloads.
+Anyone is welcome to contribute to User History.
 Please read the [guidelines for contributing](https://github.com/easydigitaldownloads/edd-user-history/blob/master/.github/CONTRIBUTING.md) to this repository.

 There are various ways you can contribute: